attainu-falcon/falcon-course-module/coding-challenges/README.md

 Write a function to input a decimal (base-10) number and return its binary equivalent (base-2).
 The image below illustrates the method to get a binary equivalent `10001` of a decimal number `17`.

 ![conversion](images/decimal-binary.png)

+# Challenge 18 - Fibonacci
+Write a function to take an input n and print first n terms of the Fibonacci series.

+> **Note:** The Fibonacci Sequence is the series of numbers - 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...
+ANy term of the Fibonacci series is found by adding up the two numbers before it.